The Most Beautiful Destinations for Winter Glamping in New England

 Here’s another cozy yurt (we love yurts for winter glamping!) located in Maine’s western mountains on the Nurture Through Nature Retreat Center.

 Indoor space includes a full-size futon and a twin-size, pull-out chair.
 There’s a small kitchenette, but no electricity or running water.
-You are sure to stay cozy and warm with the wood stove, just remember to bring your own firewood because it isn’t included in your stay.
+You are sure to stay cozy and warm with the wood stove.
+Just remember to bring your own firewood, as it isn’t included in your stay.

 Outdoors, you will find more than 33 acres of trails for hiking or snowshoeing and a wood-fired sauna that you can use after your hike.